thehanriver/ESP-Skills/skills/cluster-4/26/code/README.md

 # Code Readme

-running node index.js will insert the documents.
+running node test.js will insert the smoke.txt to mario's mongodb.